 This institution, situated at the base of the foot-hills, four and a half miles north of Oakland, and in immediate proximity to the State University, was originally located in San Francisco.
 It was started-and for some time sustained-through the exertions of the benevolent women of that city.
-The school was opened April 30th, 1860, with three pupils.
-As the institution grew in numbers, State aid was obtained, and in 1865, it had increased to such a degree as to justify its entire organization under State auspices.
+The school was opened April 30, 1860, with three pupils.
+As the institution grew in numbers, State aid was obtained, and 1865, it had increased to such a degree as to justify its entire organization under State auspices.

-A law was passed March 3d, 1866, "providing for a removal of the school from the limited and inconvenient quarters in San Francisco"-for enlarging the scope of its beneficence-for vesting in the State the title to all property held by the institution, and providing for a Board of Directors, to be elected by the Legislature.
+A law was passed March 3, 1866, "providing for a removal of the school from the limited and inconvenient quarters in San Francisco "-for enlarging the scope of its beneficence-for vesting in the State the title to all property held by the institution, and providing for a Board of Directors, under the Code appointed by the Governor.
 Suitable appropriations were made to carry out the purpose of the Act.